Stellarium/stellarium/skycultures/modern/description.md

 King of Ethiopia, husband of Cassiopeia and father of Andromeda.

 ##### Cetus
-The sea monster was sent by Poseidon to punish Ethiopia for the heresy of Cassiopeia.
+The Sea Monster, also called Whale, was sent by Poseidon to punish Ethiopia for the heresy of Cassiopeia.
 It was finally killed by Perseus.

 ##### Pegasus
 The Winged Horse carried Perseus on his way to rescue Princess Andromeda from being sacrificed to Cetus.